arpitbbhayani/articles/blogs/lfsr.md

 -   filled with a result of some boolean logic on the latches

-LFSR that we used to generate pseudo-random numbers goes with the third approach and applies a boolean XOR on a set of chosen latches, called _taps_, and puts the resultant bit in the leftmost latch, creating a Linear Feedback.
+LFSR that we used to generate pseudorandom numbers goes with the third approach and applies a boolean XOR on a set of chosen latches, called _taps_, and puts the resultant bit in the leftmost latch, creating a Linear Feedback.

 ## A simple 4-bit LFSR